|Thomas Berry, 1914-2009|

 The grandness of Berry's scope was first given impetus through his early immersion in the Scienza Nuova of Giambattista Vico which was published in 1725.
 Berry's doctoral thesis in the 1940s was based on Vico's work.
 It introduced him to a way of thinking about history that was mythic in its dimensions.

-Vico's study was in part a response to the declaration of Descartes a century earlier that the world and the creatures within it were as clock-work mechanisms that could be manipulated and controlled by the rational intellect.
+Vico's study was in part a response to the declaration by Descartes a century earlier that the world and the creatures within it were as clock-work mechanisms that could be manipulated and controlled by the rational intellect.
 Like William Blake, Giambattista Vico baulked at the constriction of such a view and sought to restore the centrality of poetic wisdom and creative imagination to human purpose and experience.

 Vico was of the view that there is a cohesiveness within history, that history is not a random and contingent cascade of events and circumstances, but rather carries an inherent pattern and order that can be discerned through careful examination and reflection.
-This view mirrored the intuition of many indigenous cultures and the central understandings of Hinduism, Buddhism and Taoism, all of which hold a cyclical rather than a linear view of history.
+This view mirrored the intuition of many indigenous cultures and the central understandings of Hinduism, Buddhism and Taoism, all of which hold to a cyclical rather than a linear view of history.

 Vico developed his insight into a formal structure, describing the history of humanity as a repeating cycle of ages.